madguy02/coversions/README.md

 # coversions
-the built in functions in matlab is converted to c.
+The sole purpose of the project is to convert those built in functions of matlab to C .No other language except C is accepted.